Make your project pluggable with StructureMap

 Let’s say that I have a Customer entity that is persisted to a different database than the rest of the application.
 I now have a special case where I need to write custom repository code for a Customer.
 So I’ll make a class called CustomerRepository and have it implement IRepository<Customer>.

-public class CustomerRepository : IRepository<Customer>
+public class CustomerRepository : IRepository

 {